The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Cincinnati, OH

 English

-Elisa Marcuccio is a Pediatric Cardiologist in Cincinnati,, Ohio.
+Elisa Marcuccio is a Pediatric Cardiologist practicing medicine in Cincinnati,, Ohio.
 Dr. Marcuccio is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Isthmian Coarctation, Coarctation of the Aorta, Congenital Heart Disease (CHD), and Pulmonary Atresia with Ventricular Septal Defect.
+She is also highly rated in 36 other conditions, according to our data.
+Her clinical expertise encompasses Isthmian Coarctation, Coarctation of the Aorta, Pulmonary Atresia with Ventricular Septal Defect, and Congenital Heart Disease (CHD).

 Experienced in Mitochondrial Trifunctional Protein Deficiency